Evyweb/ioctopus/README.md

 Code used in the examples can be found in the specs folder.

-This is just a draft and it is not ready for production.
+This is just a draft, and it is not ready for production.
 Can be improved in many ways.